A powerful, easily deployable network traffic analysis tool suite for network security monitoring

 to load the current AWS credentials into environment variables in the current sessionpacker build

-command as described aboveAmazon Web Services, AWS, Fargate, the Powered by AWS logo, Amazon Elastic Kubernetes Service (EKS), and Amazon Machine Image (AMI) are trademarks of Amazon.com, Inc. or its affiliates.
+command as described aboveAmazon Web Services, AWS, the Powered by AWS logo, Amazon Elastic Kubernetes Service (EKS), and Amazon Machine Image (AMI) are trademarks of Amazon.com, Inc. or its affiliates.
 The information about providers and services contained in this document is for instructional purposes and does not constitute endorsement or recommendation.